pdfminer/pdfminer.six/docs/source/topic/converting_pdf_to_text.rst

 Characters that are both horizontally and vertically close are grouped onto one line.
 How close they should be is determined by the `char_margin` (M in figure) and the `line_overlap` (not in figure) parameter.
-The horizontal *distance* between the bounding boxes of two characters should be smaller that the `char_margin` and the vertical *overlap* between the bounding boxes should be smaller the the `line_overlap`.
+The horizontal *distance* between the bounding boxes of two characters should be smaller than the `char_margin` and the vertical *overlap* between the bounding boxes should be smaller than the `line_overlap`.

 .. raw:: html